GhanimAlkilani/Breast-Cancer-Checking/README.md

 # Breast-Cancer-Checking

 ## Description:
-Application mobile aimed to help people in checking for breast cancer with 80% of information credibilty.
+Developed with React Native for cross-platform compatibility, our mobile application harnesses the power of Azure Machine Learning to provide efficient and accurate breast cancer detection.

 ## Used Technologies:
 - Machine Learning